 Cloud templates should not contain raw API keys.
 Use ${env:VAR_NAME} for local CLI deployments or managed secret groups for platform deployments.

 agent-sandbox workloads run without a service account token, use a non-root security context, and default to the gvisor RuntimeClass.
-Network policy remains deny-by-default and must explicitly allow Shadow server and model provider egress.
+Network policy remains deny-by-default and must explicitly allow Shadow Space and model provider egress.

 shadowob-cloud validate rejects inline key-like values, validates schema references, and can fail on unresolved environment variables in strict mode.